elpapi42/deep-deblurring/README.md

 ![Image](https://github.com/ElPapi42/deep-deblurring/blob/master/system_architecture.png "Arch")

-Due to huge budget limitations, few specifical strategies was adopted for the deployment stack:
+Due to huge budget limitations, few specifical strategies was adopted for the training and deployment stacks:

 1. For the training of the model architecture, we use Google Colab, a free Jupyter Notebooks GPU-Enabled enviroments, ideal for training and experimentation, our [Notebook](https://github.com/ElPapi42/deep-deblurring-model/blob/master/deblurrer/colab/TrainBook.ipynb) implements an integrated deployment logic that allows researchers to deploy models to production with few clicks, basically commiting a new version model to [Serving](https://github.com/ElPapi42/deep-deblurring-serving) repo.
 This serving repo is automatically deployed to Heroku.
 2. Talking about Heroku, and keeping in the lines of the low budget limitations, we deploy all the software modules that compose Deep Deblurring on this platform, sucking the max out of its free tier, anyways, the time limitations push us to setup strict usage limits for the Backend API.